gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 Even though there's no “arrow” shown between `bece83c` and `3bbdb69`, you can still see that `3bbdb69` is the parent of `bece83c`.

+We'll talk more about `git log` in coming articles.
+But for now, try this
+exercise:

+- Remove the `--all` option from the command.
+What happens?
+- Switch back to the `changelog` branch, and then display the graph with and without the `--all` option.
+- Switch to a commit in a “detached HEAD” state, and inspect the graph again.
+- What happens if you don't include the `--graph` option?